Serialcomms/Pico-spiffs/README.md

 Posix-style wrappers now included, allowing regular file operations like fopen, fread etc. to be used directly from a Pico C program.

+The use of status LEDs connected to Pico GPIO pins is recommended as it provides a simple way of checking SPIFFS activity w.r.t.
+Pico flash Read / Write / Erase operations.